jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

 The issues related to technologies like Javascript and the frameworks/products on top of it has been growing.

 WASM tries to bring an alternative and a solution to that problem.
 Blazor is Microsoft's answer to develop in WASM/WASI.
+Blazor 8, very waited by the market, has been rolled out with considerable improvements and additional features than Blazor 7.

+Web development might dramatically change in the short future.

 ## API developement